pokt-network/terraform-elb-geth-pokt/README.md

 Replacing `staging` with the environment that you deployed using terraform before.

 Please check the links in the `Deploying geth-mainnet` step for more info

+#### Deploying pocket-node

+FOr deploying pocket-node is the same procedure as the step before

+> cd pocket-node

+> make deploy ENV=pocket-staging

+Replacing `staging` with the environment that you deployed using terraform before.

+Please check the links in the `Deploying geth-mainnet` step for more info

 #### Customizing